oracle/vagrant-projects/OracleGDD/OL9/README.md

           </dhcp>
         </ip>
       </network>
-- If you are behing a proxy, set the following env variables
+- If you are behind a proxy, set the following env variables

     #### (Linux/MacOSX)